ssbc/ssb-fixtures/README.md

 - Oldest msg is always `type=post` and contains the text "OLDESTMSG"
 - Most recent msg is always `type=post` and contains the text "LATESTMSG"

+## Versioning

+This **does not follow SemVer**.
+That's because we want to version the datasets primarily, not the code that produces the dataset.
+This is how we update versions M.m.p:

+- `M`: updated when the dataset changes even when parameters `seed`, `messages`, `authors` remain the same
+- `m`: updated when the source code and CLI get breaking changes or new features, i.e. noticeable changes
+- `p`: update when the source code and CLI receive bug fixes

 ## TODO

 - Publish first fixture in GitHub releases